Frequently Asked Admissions Questions

-If you received a degree within the past 24 months from a school where English is the primary instruction language in one of the recognized English speaking countries, your TOEFL can be waived.
-Please check the ETS website for recognized English speaking countries.
+If you received a degree within the past 36 months from a school where English is the primary instruction language in one of the recognized English-speaking countries, your TOEFL can be waived.
+Please check the ETS website for recognized English-speaking countries.

-GRE is not required for Purdue AAE graduates or applicants with at least 3 years professional work experience in relevant areas including aeronautics and astronautics engineering, aircraft design, mechanical engineering, etc. Internships, student jobs and part-time jobs are not counted.
+GRE is not required for Purdue AAE graduates or applicants with at least three years professional work experience in relevant areas, including aeronautical and astronautical engineering, aircraft design, mechanical engineering, etc. Internships, student jobs and part-time jobs are not counted.

-If you are eligible for TOEFL/GRE waiver, please contact AAE grad program coordinator Xiaomin Qian email@example.com after submitting your application online.
-She will assist you on that.
+If you are eligible for TOEFL/GRE waiver, please contact AAE grad program coordinator Xiaomin Qian after submitting your application online.

 Our admission decision is made based on your entire application.
 We cannot prescreen your application.

-You will be asked to provide your recommenders’ contact information while filling out the online application.
-The system will send emails to your recommenders asking them to upload letters for you.
-You can’t upload letters by yourself.
+You will be asked to provide contact information for those who submitted recommendation letters while filling out the online application.
+The system will send emails asking them to upload letters for you.
+You can’t upload letters.
 Your application is incomplete until all materials have been received, including recommendation letters.